 Beginning in August 2018, to complement and facilitate the growth of our consulting services, we launched AT Consulting Center, which offers financial training and acquired www.chinacnnm.com, a news and media website to focus on distributing financial news and information.
 Although upfront capital and human investments are required, we believe positive synergies can be generated by effectively integrating these two new business ventures with our existing consulting services, and we expect that they will become our new profit contributors in the long term.
 We expect CNNM will generate revenues from advertising, content subscriptions and customer news dissemination services.
 For advertising services, we expect our revenues to be based on the number of times and display positions the advertisements are displayed on our website over a specified period of time.
-Our planned initial charge for this service will be in the range of HK\$1,500 (approximately \$192) to HK\$5,000 (approximately \$641) per month or HK\$10,000 (approximately \$1,282) to HK\$40,000 (approximately \$5,128) per year.
+Our planned initial charge for this service will be in the range of HK\$1,500 (approximately \$1,282) to HK\$40,000 (approximately \$5,128) per year.
 In addition, we will also accept sponsorships for particular sections of our website and the planned initial charge will be about HK\$6,000 (approximately \$769) per month or HK\$50,000 (approximately \$6,410) per year.
 For content subscriptions, our plan is to publish exclusive news and original articles for subscriptions under a payment plan of HK\$1 (approximately \$0.128) per each news or article.
 We estimate that 40% of this payment will be retained by us as income and the remaining 60% will be paid out to the content contributors.
 For our customer news dissemination service, we plan to assist our consulting service customers with their publicities and public relations by means of posting news, interviews, articles and videos about the companies and their businesses periodically.
 Our planned initial charge for this service will be about HK\$60,000 (approximately \$7,692) for 6 months or HK\$100.000 (approximately \$12,820) for one year.
-In addition to bringing new sources of revenue, we also expect that CNNM will help promote and accelerate the growth of our financial consulting business in the near future.
+In addition to bringing new sources of revenu